What is Kubernetes?

 If you need to keep your data and your servers in-house, then you will need to install and update Kubernetes on bare metal servers yourself.
 There are of course pros and cons to this, an advantage is you have control over your data and servers, but then the cons are that it can be complex to set up and may need many people to maintain your infrastructure.

-We focus on creating GitOps workflows, building from our own experiences of running Kubernetes in production.
+We focus on creating GitOps workflows, building from our own experiences of running Kubernetes in production in production.
 Our approach uses developer-centric tooling (e.g. git) and a tested approach to help you install, set-up, operate and upgrade Kubernetes.

 PaaS, and Private Cloud Solutions